Tooltips & Interaction

 Reacting to map events

 Subscribe with .on() — on the map builder or on the live API.
-Item events identify the feature under the pointer:
+Multiple space-separated event names are accepted; names are case-insensitive:

 myMap